feathersjs/docs/databases/querying.md

 Additionally, the following advanced criteria are supported for each property.

+> **ProTip:** Just like with sorting and pagination you won't want to use these special attributes field names in your documents in your database.

 ### $in, $nin

 Find all records where the property does (`$in`) or does not (`$nin`) contain the given values.
 For example, the following query finds every user with the name of `Alice` or `Bob`: